Given the fact that the mangaka doesn't like smart characters, it shouldn't be too surprising that Naruto has its own page here.

 Twenty years ago Rin is kidnapped by the Mist and the three tails is implanted into her, and she's "chased" back to Konoha in the hopes that the three tails would bust out and wreck up the joint when she arrived.
 You'd think: That she'd turn on her "pursuers", stop moving, or run in the opposite direction.
 Anything to buy time for Minato to arrive and try to properly seal the three tails so it couldn't escape.
 Even if Minato hadn't been able to do anything, it was still a better option than what she did.
 Instead: She makes Kakashi kill her, kicking off the entire series.

 Naruto is the son of the 4th Hokage and the Kyuubi's previous jinchuuriki.
 You'd Expect: Those who knew this — Sarutobi, Jiraiya and Kakashi — to take extra special care in Naruto's upbringing and raise him.
 That they would at least train him better, ensure that he had better treatment in the village, and that when he was of appropriate age, inform him of his parentage to encourage him.
 Instead: Jiraiya doesn't even associate with Naruto until he's nearly a teenager, Sarutobi hangs in the background without taking necessary measures, and Kakashi says nothing.
 It is through a series of contrived coincidences occur that reveal the truth to Naruto, when learning beforehand would have been very helpful.
 Fridge Horror: This becomes very jarring in the movie Road To Ninja, when Sakura is praised as the hero's daughter, due to her father being the hokage in the movie's alternative universe.
+Additionally: This same type of abusive upbringing is what turned Gaara into the dangerous psychopath he is when he's first introduced.
+There was nothing stopping Naruto from abandoning or betraying the village when he got to a certain age aside from Naruto's own personality.

 The Kyuubi attacked Konoha and killed many people.
 The fourth hokage heroically sacrificed himself to seal it into a newborn baby.
 However, the child now has no family to speak of, and should he let it, the beast will take over.
 You'd Expect: The people of the village to raise the child positively, and keep loving people around him, if only to monitor him.
 Because the last thing you need is someone with a Super-Powered Evil Side with mental issues.
 Instead: They are outright hostile towards him for something he didn't do, leave him on his own with no real adult supervision in his life, and encourage their children to do the same.
 All without ever telling him why.